CARomein/PageXML_Entity_Recognition_Resolutions_Overijssel/README.md

 - Incompatible embedding types
 - Conflicting PyTorch dependencies

+### Collection Discovery

+The script automatically discovers collections by:
+1. Scanning the base directory for subdirectories
+2. Checking each subdirectory for a `page/` folder
+3. Verifying the `page/` folder contains XML files
+4. Presenting all valid collections for selection

+This approach handles various Transkribus export configurations and allows for flexible archive organisation.

 ### File Processing

 The script:
-- Recursively searches for `.xml` files in the specified directory
+- Processes XML files sequentially within each collection
-- Preserves folder structure in output
+- Preserves all existing XML structure and attributes
+- Adds custom attributes to TextLine elements
-- Maintains XML formatting and namespace declarations
+- Maintains namespace declarations
-- Handles Transkribus export structure (`[archief]/page/*.xml`)
+- Handles multiple entities per line
+- Skips files with no detected entities (for cleaner output)

 ### Custom Attribute Format